LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** "./inputs"

-**Description:** Specify location containing input files, i.e., infrastructure and weather.
+**Description:** Specify location containing input files like infrastructure and weather.
 Can be an absolute path, or relative path to the root folder.

 **Notes on acquisition:** N/A